Devil's Island: Use as penal colony

 On 30 May 1854, France passed a new law of forced residency.
 It required convicts to stay in French Guiana after completion of sentence for a time equal to their forced labour time.
-If the original sentence exceeded eight years, they were forced to stay as residents for the remainder of their lives and were provided land to settle on.
+If the original sentence exceeded eight years, they were forced to stay as residents for the remainder of their lives and were given land on which to settle.
 In time, a variety of penal regimes emerged, as convicts were divided into categories according to the severity of their crimes and the terms of their imprisonment or "forced residence" regime.

 An 1885 law provided for repeat offenders for minor crimes to be sent to the French Guiana prison system, previously reserved for serious offenders and political prisoners.
 A limited number of convicted women were also sent to French Guiana, with the intent that they marry freed male inmates to aid in settlement and development of the colony.
 As the results were poor, the government discontinued the practice in 1907.
 On Devil's Island itself, the small prison facility did not usually house more than 12 persons.

-The horrors of the penal settlement were publicized during the Dreyfus affair, as the French army captain Alfred Dreyfus was unjustly convicted of treason and sent to Devil's Island on 5 January 1895.
-In 1938 the penal system was strongly criticized in René Belbenoît's book Dry Guillotine.
+The horrors of the penal settlement were publicised during the Dreyfus affair, as the French army captain Alfred Dreyfus was unjustly convicted of treason and sent to Devil's Island on 5 January 1895.
+In 1938, the penal system was strongly criticized in René Belbenoît's book Dry Guillotine.

-Shortly after the release of Belbenoît's book, which aroused public outrage about the conditions, the French government announced plans to close the bagne de Cayennes.
+Shortly after the release of Belbenoît's book, which aroused public outrage about the conditions, the French government announced plans to close the bagne de Cayenne.
 The outbreak of World War II delayed this operation but, from 1946 until 1953, one by one the prisons were closed.
 The Devil's Island facility was the last to be closed.

 The cable car system that provided access to Devil's Island from Royale Island deteriorated and Devil's Island is now closed to public access.
 It can be viewed from off shore by use of charter boats.
 The two larger islands in the Salut island group are open to the public, with some of the old prison buildings restored as museums.
 They have become tourist destinations.